PyMoDAQ/PyMoDAQ/docs/src/user_folder/launcher.rst

 Launcher
 =========

-This module is a home page for PyMoDAQ, it will:

-* Launch empty:
-    * Dashboard
-    * DAQ Viewer
-    * DAQ Move
-    * H5Browser
-* Restore a dashboard with experiment and state
-* Load extensions
-* See informations about the latest experiments:
-    * Date and hour
-    * Which experiment and state used
-    * Actuators and Detectors used for selected experiment
-* Navigate in the configurations history by navigation arrows or by date
-* Change experiment and state to restore on the fly
+This module is a home page for PyMoDAQ, with it it is possible to conveniently start different empty PyMoDAQ module (the dashboard, a DAQ Viewer, a DAQ Move, the H5Browser or any available extension).
+Using an history system a dashboard with a specific experiment and state can also be started, while providing the option to change the experiment and state to restore on the fly.

 .. _launcher_cli_arguments_note: